KyuuraCao/KyuuRacao/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning PHP, JAVA, and CSS.
+- 🌱 I’m currently learning PHP, JAVA, Ruby, and Python
-- 🎓 I'm a student of SMK Telkom Banjarbaru
+- 🎓 I'm a graduate of SMK Telkom Banjarbaru
+- I'm a college student of STMIK Banjarbaru
 - 💬 Experience : Intern on PT.Ankasapura
 - 📫 How to reach me: https://www.instagram.com/oyu_kyuu/
 - 😄 Pronouns: he/him